-There are benefits to restricting/reducing carbohydrate foods to manage diabetes.
+There may be benefits of a ketogenic diet to manage diabetes, though there is no long term research on it's benefits or risks.
 Be prepared to check your blood sugar often as medication adjustments are usually needed.

-Talk to your health care provider before making significant changes to your diet.
+Talk to your health care provider before starting a ketogenic diet.